AMB-19/Entertainment-System/README.md

 Entertainment Sytem allows a user, i.e. *admin* or *user*, to either *Enter*, *Search*, or *Delete* a record of a *Music*, *Movie* or *Series*.

-*The code is written using fundamental programming concepts*
+*This code is written using a knowledge of fundamental programming concepts*

 ## Admin
 The admin has full access over the system and can Enter a record, Delete a record, Search for a specific record, or See all records.